 Survival guide for dating a mono

-It's easy to understand a mono, to a mono love is like a secret shared with their favorite person.
-To a poly love is like a weekly flyer posted on telephone poles.
+It's easy to understand a mono.
+To a mono, love is like a secret shared with their favorite person.
+To a polyamorous person, love is like a weekly flyer posted on telephone poles.

 I love this quote.

-I was hoping to gain insight from this thread only to be discouraged.
+I was hoping to gain insight from this thread, only to be discouraged.
+It sounds really condescending to monos.
+That's unfortunate.

-I'm inactive here now but tried to make a Polymono relationship work for six years.
-We loved each other heaps, still do really but in the end I (the more mono) pulled the plug because it wasn't making either of us as happy as we are now.
+I'm inactive here now, but tried to make a poly/mono relationship work for six years.
+We loved each other heaps, still do, really.
+But in the end I (the more mono) pulled the plug, because it wasn't making either of us as happy as we are now.
 I actually think poly/mono is a spectrum.
-I'm happily married and mono now but I tried out Poly and it was interesting, just quite hard work and not as good for me as a good mono relationship.
+I'm happily married and mono now.
+I tried out poly and it was interesting, just quite hard work and not as good for me as a good mono relationship.

 Sage

-I'm here, Mono, still in my relationship of 5 years with my Poly partner, although "active" is a relative term as I've either been too darned busy or too darned *tired* to post lately.
+I'm here.
+I am mono, still in my relationship of 5 years with my poly partner, although "active" is a relative term, as I've either been too darned busy or too darned *tired* to post lately.

 I still struggle (mostly with social validation, recognition of our relationship as "just as real" as my partner's relationship with his other "nesting partner"), but we've also pretty much hit a good, comfortable groove for the most part.

-thank you for taking the time to post your welcomes. very much needed that :)
+Thank you for taking the time to post your welcomes.
+I very much needed that. :)

 Hi clemenC,